simulationcraft/simc/.github/issue_template.md

 #### Reproduction Steps:

-Please include any other steps necessary to recreate the problem, or include logs/data to show what is occuring in game if there is an issue with how something is modeled.
+Please include any other steps necessary to recreate the problem, or include logs/data to show what is occurring in game if there is an issue with how something is modeled.